pippim/pippim.github.io/programs/homa.md

 # Rediscover Now

-To *Rediscover Now*, access the Dropdown Menus at the top of the screen.
+*Rediscover Now* is accessed from the Dropdown Menus at the top of the screen.
 Select:

 - "File" menu with mouse or <kbd>Alt</kbd> + <kbd>F</kbd>
 - "Rediscover now" with mouse or <kbd>R</kbd>

 Rediscovery is automatically run every minute.
-However you can run it manually at anytime using this function.
+However, you can run it immediately using *Rediscover Now*.

+If you use your TV remote to turn the TV on or off, **HomA** will not register the fact for a minute.
+To force **HomA** to see the power state change, run *Rediscover Now*.

+If you connect a new device to your network, **HomA** will not register it for a minute.
+To force **HomA** to see the new device immediately, run *Rediscover Now*.

 ## Sample Rediscover Now Video